 Туре Characteristics Intended Audience Letters Letters are usually one or two pages in length and consist mostly of text Business associates, customers, suppliers, friends, relatives, etc Memos Memorandums are internal business documents that usually consist of one or two pages of text Fellow employees, management, subordinates Faxes Faxes are documents transmitted over telephone lines.
 They are usually brief and are used to convey information quickly and succinctly.
 Faxes can be printed and sent from a fax machine or they can be sent in electronic format directly from a computer connected to a telephone line Business associates, customers, suppliers Reports Reports are normally multi-page documents providing information or findings of an investigation or survey to the reader.
 They usually consist of text.
 Long reports may also have a table of contents and an index Business associates, clients, management, creditors, shareholders, general public, community groups, etc Briefing Papers Briefing papers are documents that provide background and useful information regarding an historical or upcoming event Sales people, managers, committee members, company board members, etc Minutes Minutes records what officially went on in a meeting.
 They can be informal or formal and basically describe what was discussed, what decisions were made, what actions need to be taken, and who is responsible for carrying out those actions Attendees and other interested parties Essays and Assignments Essays and assignments are normally multi-page documents conveying ideas, opinions or research findings.
 They mostly consist of text Teachers, lecturers, mentors Training Manuals Training manuals are normally multi-page documents designed to instruct and inform.
 They range from mostly text to highly structured documents.
 (Note: this publication was produced using Microsoft Word) Course attendees, people wishing to acquire new skills and knowledge, people wishing to gain a qualification or accreditation Books Books are multi-page documents consisting mostly of text.
 They have a table of contents and usually an index People seeking information and/or entertainment Brochures Brochures are mostly laid out with graphics and text.
 They are often no more than several pages in length.
 Increasingly, these are transmitted electronically via the internet Clients, potential customers Newsletters Newsletters are used to convey news, updates and activities for clubs, groups, organisations, products, and the like.
-They are organised into columns and consist mostly of text Clients, customers, general public, club members, etc Flyers Flyers are normally one-page information sheets that are highly graphical and structured advertising a product or event Clients, potential customers, club members, etc Emails Emails are usually short letters sent via the internet or through a computer network Anyone with an email connection on, there are several ways in which you can access Word.
-You can do so through the Apps screen, via a Word tile or by simply typing word to search for it
+They are organised into columns and consist mostly of text Clients, customers, general public, club members, etc Flyers Flyers are normally one-page information sheets that are highly graphical and structured advertising a product or event Clients, potential customers, club members, etc Emails Emails are usually short letters sent via the internet or through a computer network Anyone with an email connection apps list in the Start menu.
+You can then choose to pin it to the Start menu or the taskbar so that you can access it more quickly and easily the next time you use it.